haiwen/seafile-docs-ko/deploy_pro/upgrading_seafile_professional_server.md

+#Upgrading Seafile Professional Server

 This page is for users who use the pre-compiled seafile server package.

 - If you [build seafile server from source](https://github.com/haiwen/seafile/wiki/Build-and-deploy-seafile-server-from-source), please read the **Upgrading Seafile Server** section on that page, instead of this one.

-- After upgrading, you may need to clean [seahub cache](https://github.com/haiwen/seafile/wiki/Seafile-server-configuration-options#wiki-Cache) if it doesn't behave as expect.
+- After upgrading, you may need to clean [seahub cache](../deploy/add_memcached.md) if it doesn't behave as expect.

 ## Major Continuous Upgrade (like from 1.2.x to 1.3.y)